 This is all we could offer since we had never set up anywhere else before.
 We wanted our booth design to feel like customers were walking inside of our home.
 Now the pressure was on to make this concept a reality!

 On a side note: Mark has a knack for pulling together all of my crazy ideas and making it look cohesive and on purpose.
 Thank goodness he gets me.
 Most men would run away screaming (wait…that’s happened before).
-But luckily Mark thinks my AD-major HD is sort of cute (for now).
-Life goes down something like this…“honey, we have a porch full of boxes from UPS…NOW what??”…and he would work his magic to make this space a reality (all after working his real job during the day).
+He would work his magic to make this space a reality (all after working his real job during the day).

 Sourcing Materials for Our Booth Design: